Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

     - These new terms become active at the begginning of the next session.
     - The start of the new staking period is also reset to the upcoming session.

-- **Binding / unbinding:** TODO
+- **Binding / unbinding:**
+  - In case of permission NFTs:
+    - By binding the validator commits to being online, producing blocks, and taking part in consensus.
+    - While an nft is bound it cannot be sold, and it's nominal value can be slashed as a punishment for misbehaviour
+    - A validator can undbind if:
+      - the validator chilled first
+      - the validator is not selected for the current or the upcoming active set
+      - doesn't have a binding contract where the minimum staking period is not over
+  - In case of delegator NFTs:
+    - By binding the delegator delegates the NFT to the chosen validator in exchange for reward proportional to it's nominal value
+    - It's nominal value can be slashed if the validator misbehaves
+    - Delegator NFTs can also expire in which case they'll be automatically unbound
+    - After the mininal staking period ends on a contract these nfts can also be manually unbound.

-- **Freezing / Unfreezing:** TODO
+- **Chilling / Unchilling:**
+  - A validator can indicate they wish to be left out of the active set and unbind in the future.
+  - Chilled validators can still be slashed if they go offline before unbinding
+  - If a validator is chilled for a certain amount of time the delegators have the right to undelegate before their minimum staking period ends.
+  - Validator are chilled automatically if they are punished in two consecutive sessions or their permission NFT is slashed below a certain point.
+  - Validators can unchill only if their nft's nominal value is above a certain amount (they are not disqualified).

 ## Constants
+- **SlackingPeriod:** number of sessions after which delegators can unstake from a chilled validator
+- **NominalValueThreshold:** a percentage below which a permission NFT gets disqualified.
-- default minimal staking period
+- **MinimumStakingPeriod:** the default minimum staking period under which a validator can't set their own term.
-- default minimal staking amount
- - _(Note: we do not guarantee, that all contracts have at least this stake at all times.
-There are edgecases, like autochilled validators)_ (TODO ?)
-- minimum nominal percent
+- **MinimumCommissionRate:** the default commission rate (percentage) under which a validator can't set their own term.
+- **MinimumStakingAmount:** the minimum amount one can stake / unstake or keep staked.
+- **MaximumStakePercentage:** the maximum percentage of total mosaic issuance above which no validator's total stake can go.

 ## Public API:
-We have many distinct cases when staking depending on whether the caller stakes currency or nft or whether they self-stake or delegate.
+There are about four distinct cases of staking:
+  - One can stake **currency** _or_ **nft** on themselves.
+  - One can delegate **currency** _or_ **nft** to others.

-We can represent all these cases in our public API, as I suspect many of these would be completely seperate functionalities of the front-end. _(I should ask frontend devs about this)_
+We can represent all these cases seperately in our public API, as I suspect many of these would be completely distinct functionalities of the front-end. _(I should ask frontend devs about this)_

-_(In the actual implementation reducing the number of cases as soon as possible is desired so we don't need to handle them separately deeper down in the impl.)_

 ### `bind_validator(caller, item)`